Our Plumbing Heating System

 3M Thinsulate Acoustic/Thermal Insulation

-6 thoughts on “Our Plumbing Heating System
+6 responses to “Our Plumbing Heating System”

-Hi Bob, I’m thinking about doing something similar to our 2020 Lexor and have some questions about your installation.
+1. Hi Bob, I’m thinking about doing something similar to our 2020 Lexor and have some questions about your installation.
 How did you access the PEX lines where they cross over the top of the gray tank?
 And how did you deal with the drains from the sink and the shower (install elbow heat pads and then wrap like crazy with neoprene?)?
 Where did you install the shutoffs to your outdoor shower?
 I removed the side panel inside the vanity and can see where they go, but if I were somehow to install valves in that location, the cold water valve would cut off water to the toilet.

-Hi David,
+• Hi David,

 I modified the plumbing to the shower early on in our ownership while repairing some bad caulk around the box along the bathroom wall.
 It can be easily removed to provide access to the lines.
 Once the lines are exposed it’s simple work to run dedicated lines with cutoff valves to the outdoor fixture.
 It’s also a great opportunity to add some insulation along the outer wall behind the lines.
 I chose to just cut off the flow due to the limited access but you could also heat the lines while in there if you want the outside fixture to remain functional.